Cannot install Ubuntu 17.10 on MBP 9,2 (boot problems)

 My problem is a bit hard to formulate, therefore the vague title.
 Basically, I can't get Ubuntu to boot from my Macbook Pro, but I'm completely unsure where this problem comes from.

-timed out).
+To give a little bit of backstory: I had macOS and Arch dual-booting on my machine for a year or so now and after an update, Arch stopped working (vmlinuz-linux timed out).
 Tried looking into the drive from macOS, but macOS didn't start too (displayed a prohibitory sign on startup).
 I felt that fixing this issue would take a loong time and I'd be better off just installing Ubuntu for now.
 Huh.

 So I installed Ubuntu 17.10 via a USB stick, following Canonical tutorials like this one.
 Needless to say, my computer did not boot, showing a flashing folder with a question mark instead (after showing a white screen for about 30 seconds - normally it only needs about 10 seconds to boot).
 People say this means that the computer does not know where to boot from.
 I looked into the interwebs and found different suggestions:

-partition table with gparted (in Ubuntu Live from USB) for my SSD, created a 1MiB FAT32 partition, enabled the boot flag for it and rebooted (based on a comment found here).
+- Boot in BIOS/legacy mode (1st try): To do this, I created a new msdospartition table with gparted (in Ubuntu Live from USB) for my SSD, created a 1MiB FAT32 partition, enabled the boot flag for it and rebooted (based on a comment found here).
 Another install of Ubuntu changed the partition table back to GPT, however, and added a EFI partition.
-Also, it still didn't boot. - Boot in BIOS/legacy mode (2nd try): I burned a DVD with Ubuntu on it, then booted into the boot menu (not sure if this is how it's called, I held down the Alt key during startup) and on the first try, I saw three alternatives:
+Also, it still didn't boot.

 - EFI boot (with a harddrive icon): does not always show up (pattern seems to be that it only shows up after resetting the NVRAM when I didn't use it before), but when it does and I choose it,

 - Install Debian: Did this, seemed like it installed itself in BIOS/legacy mode, as Disk Utility in recovery mode showed that the file system is 'Master Boot Record' and Ubuntu warned me upon installation that there is an OS in BIOS/legacy mode installed already.
-Upon startup, the flashing folder icon appears and when I boot with the Alt key held down, then urgh... last time the error message
+Upon startup, the flashing folder icon appears and when I boot with the Alt key held down, then urgh... last time the error message error: file '/boot/' not foundappeared, now the flashing folder icon.

-appeared, now the flashing folder icon. - Start recovery mode and select 'Startup Disk' / reinstall macOS: Booted into recovery mode through the Internet, but neither the 'Startup Disk'-program nor the macOS installer found my hard drive.
+- Start recovery mode and select 'Startup Disk' / reinstall macOS: Booted into recovery mode through the Internet, but neither the 'Startup Disk'-program nor the macOS installer found my hard drive.
 Note, however, that Ubuntu has no problem to find my hard drive when it is booted in Live mode.
 I also ran the 'Disk Utility' program, but it could not repair the disk and frequently stops showing the disk in the left panel.

 Do you know anything I could do to fix this?